-In this paper, we have presented the results of a case study in which we compared the wireless network simulators J-Sim, OMNeT++, ns-2 and ShoX by implementing a simple topology control algorithm called SPAN.
-We evaluated strengths and weaknesses of each simulator with respect to installation, implementation issues and visualization capabilities.
-The results of our studies are summarized in Figures 3, 4 and 5.
-We have seen that none of the four simulators is a clear winner in all areas.
-Each of them also showed areas of relative weakness compared to the other candidates.
-OMNeT++ and ns-2 are the most mature ones.
-While OMNeT++ shined at GUI support, ns-2 profits from the large number of available models.
-Obviously, both support productivity.
-On the other hand, J-Sim attracts because of its flexible component-based architecture and ShoX is outstanding when it comes to visualization.
+On the Figures 4 and 5 are summarized results of our studies.
+As we can see there is no clear winner in all areas.
+J-Sim is attractive because of its flexible component-based architecture while OMNeT++ shined at GUI support which helps while developing one's own protocol. ns-2 profits from the large number of available models which can be taken to compare own protocols to others once the former are ready.
+ShoX is the youngest simulator but is outstanding when it comes to visualization.
 Concerning the amount of effort it takes to become familiar with a simulator, we observed a clear order from ns-2, over OMNeT++ to J-Sim and ShoX.
-While we think this is on the one hand due to architectural decisions, part of it stems from the feature richness of ns-2 and OMNeT++, especially regarding their scenario configuration capabilities.
+While we think this is on the one hand due to architectural decisions, part of it stems from the feature richness or ns-2 or OMNeT++, especially regarding their scenario configuration capabilities.